nene/prettier-plugin-sql-cst/README.md

 ## Limitations and development status

-Currently this plugin supports the most common everyday **SQLite** and **BigQuery** syntax.
+Currently this plugin supports full **SQLite** syntax.
+It also supports most of the **BigQuery** syntax.
-Formatting of the following SQL statements is fully implemented:
+Specifically the formatting of the following BigQuery SQL statements is fully implemented:

 - SELECT
 - UPDATE